pens/rgb.sh/_posts/2022-5-21-organization.md

 ## File Management

-{% include image.html alt="Folder Structure" src="folders.png" cap="Organization of my photos folder.
+{% include img alt="Folder Structure" src="folders.png" cap="Organization of my photos folder.
 While not necessary to have subfolders given tags for organization, it makes it convenient to not have all of your photos in one folder.
 Thus I used a minimal YYYY/MM folder structure to keep file counts reasonable." %}

 The first step in this process was getting my old photo catalog into shape on disk.
 I set myself up with a [NAS](https://en.wikipedia.org/wiki/Network-attached_storage) with automatic cloud backup, and moved my photo catalog to it.